-The grid units are determined by the document units selected in the Workspace menu.
+Note that the grid units are determined by the drawing units you've selected in the Workspace menu.

 There are two ways to use Snap in Concepts: live-snapping while drawing and snapping while editing.
 You can control Snap in the Precision menu - tap Snap to turn it on/off and tap Options to change the Snap settings.

 With this option enabled, all strokes are drawn on top of the closest grid line available.
 All of the brushes will maintain their dynamics, so you can use tilt, velocity and pressure to add variance to your strokes.

 The Wire and Fixed Width brushes can be used to draw clean strokes with fewer points.
 These tools will only create points in the end points of the stroke and in the apexes.
 Try these tools if you want to export clean SVG or DXF.

 This option aligns strokes with the grid lines but does not snap to them.
 The direction of the stroke is determined by the grid (for example, isometric will allow diagonal lines).
 Use this for quick accurate sketching.

 Autocomplete connects the start and end-points of your strokes.
 You may see small circles appear, showing you possible points to connect to - tap one if it’s useful or ignore them if not.
 Autocomplete can be used together with Snap and Align.
 If used this way, the strokes will snap to any strokes intersecting with the trajectory of the stroke.